 For construction and Design-Build contracts, following award of a contract, each Mentor and Protégé identified in the Mentor-Protégé Agreement of the awardee, shall together develop a Protégé Development Plan (PDP), to be submitted to BART no later than 30 days before the start of the Protégé's scope of work (60 days in the case of Design-Build contracts).
 The PDP should be consistent with the M-P Agreement.
-For the professional services Mentor-Protégé relationships, the first meeting of the Mentor and Protégé should be the time when they together develop a PDP.
 A PDP is considered a dynamic document that changes as the M-P Agreement progresses.
 See Appendix A for an example.
 OCR staff may be available to help guide the creation of the PDP.
 The following guidelines should be considered in the development of the PDP:

 - For construction contracts, the Protégé should complete a Protégé Initial Form (Appendix B) at the time of award or signing of the subcontract, prior to completing a PDP.
 The Protégé Initial Form should guide the creation of the PDP.
 A copy of each Protégé Initial Form should be provided to OCR by the contractor.
 For Design-Build contracts, the Protégé should complete a Protégé Initial Form no later than 60 days before the start of their scope of work, along with the completion of the PDP. - 2.
-For professional services-related M-P Agreements, the Protégé firm should complete a Protégé Initial Form prior to the first meeting and send the form to BART, which will forward it to the Mentor, if necessary.
-A PDP should be completed by the Mentor and Protégé together at their first M-P meeting. - 3.
 The PDP should clearly set forth the objectives of the M-P Agreement.
-Objectives for successive stages of the PDP may be subsequently identified prior to each successive stage. - 4.
-The PDP should describe barriers to reaching each objective and measurable benchmarks for overcoming barriers or for moving toward reaching an objective. - 5.
+Objectives for successive stages of the PDP may be subsequently identified prior to each successive stage. - 3.
+The PDP should describe barriers to reaching each objective and measurable benchmarks for overcoming barriers or for moving toward reaching an objective. - 4.
 Objectives and benchmarks could be generated by an examination of the Protégé's business plan (if they have one).
-If the Protégé firm doesn't have a business plan, the development of a business plan should be one of the objectives. - 6.
+If the Protégé firm doesn't have a business plan, the development of a business plan should be one of the objectives. - 5.
 The PDP may include training to be provided by the Mentor to the Protégé.
 Such training could include business planning, record keeping, technical assistance, capital formation, loan packaging, financial counseling, bonding, bidding, and equipment utilization.

-- 7. Other resources to be provided by the Mentor should be part of the PDP, including pricing arrangements if supplies, equipment, or personnel are provided.
-The PDP should identify the specific objective to be met by the provision of these resources. - 8.
+- 6. Other resources to be provided by the Mentor should be part of the PDP, including pricing arrangements if supplies, equipment, or personnel are provided.
+The PDP should identify the specific objective to be met by the provision of these resources. - 7.
 The PDP may be modified by the Mentor and Protégé to meet objectives or to create new objectives.